 To hang the first strip, drop the roll and align one edge along the chalk line.
 Allow an excess of approximately 1 at the ceiling.
 Use a squeegee to smooth out all air pockets and then use a seam roller on the edges.

 Cut the excess material off with a sharp razor blade at the ceiling line and at the bottom.
 Use a wide drywall floating knife as a guide to get an accurate, tight, cutting edge.
 Now, use a wet sponge to clean any excess glue from the ceiling and baseboard before it dries.
+Have a bucket of clear water available so that you can wring out your sponge often.
+Have extra blades available as well.

 Installing the Rest of the Drops

 Now, use a straightedge and razor to cut through the center of the overlap.
 Strip off the 2 narrow orphan strips and mate the cut seams carefully with the seam roller.
+Easy as pie and it is hard to make a mistake.

 Other paper hangers prefer to match seams and leave it at that.
 Try both methods and go with what feels best.

-Further Wall Cover Tips
+Further Wall Covering Tips

 Run that drop back over the previous seam and double cut.
 The closer it is to the corner, the harder to notice will any inconsistencies be.